sdparsons/CogBIAS_W1_networks/README.md

 ### supplimental_analysis.Rmd

 Contains the code and text to generate the supplimental analyses pdf output.
-Located in the supplimental_analyses folder
+Located in the Supplimental_Analyses folder

-File structure notes and key points
+## File structure notes and key points

 ```
 root